HorizonUnix/UXTU4Unix/README.md

 ### 2. Why does `UXTU4Unix` lack comprehensive CPU support?
 - During the transition of AMD APU presets from `UXTU` to `UXTU4Unix`, some commands were incompatible with ryzenAdj. `UXTU` employs various methods to modify CPU/APU settings beyond those supported by ryzenAdj, particularly concerning CPU presets.
 Consequently, only select commands were retained as workarounds.

-### 3. What is the timeline for the GUI?
-- The release of the GUI is forthcoming, as communicated by NotchApple1703.

 ## Advanced Users
 For more detailed configurations, please refer to [Custom.md](Custom.md).